 Dana Usndek, an adjunct professor at Macomb Community College, says that she and her friends briefly researched whether, if they’d gotten a COVID-19 shot, feeding breast milk to their children who are no longer babies but not old enough to get vaccinated might offer them some protection.
 “It sounds crazy, and after a little research, we realized that wasn’t actually an option,” she says.
 (The effect of milk antibodies are “dose-dependent,” Rebecca Powell, a human-milk immunologist at the Icahn School of Medicine at Mount Sinai, told in May, meaning that although breast milk with antibodies may help a baby who is consuming it and not much else all day, adding breast milk to a 6-year-old’s smoothie would contribute so little to their daily diet that it would be unlikely to be effective.)
 “We’re not crunchy, essential-oils type women,” Usndek says.
 “We believe in science.
 But it’s just anything to create some barrier for your kid.”

 Usndek describes her breastfeeding journey with her first child as wonderful.
 She fed her breast milk for nearly two years with no problems and hoped to do the same with her second baby.
-Vaccines were not yet available when her child was born in May 2020, but Usndek figured that just in case she’d had asymptomatic COVID-19 already, But her son is a “violent nurser” and she has been bleeding during nursing for months.
+Vaccines were not yet available when her child was born in May 2020, but Usndek figured that just in case she’d had asymptomatic COVID-19 already, she could maybe pass along some antibodies by breastfeeding.
+(She got her shots when they became available the next year while the child was still in the breastfeeding stage.)
+But her son is a “violent nurser” and she has been bleeding during nursing for months.
 “Once I got the vaccine, I could not bring myself to stop, which I normally would because he bit me, I’m bleeding, it’s terrible,” she says.
 “But I read about children winding up in hospitals, and I don’t want my child to be that statistic.
 So I just kept going and going.”

 Diamond, the doctor who runs the Parent like a Pediatrician blog, says she’s received hundreds of questions on social media about breastfeeding during the pandemic and noticed a shift in what moms say they are hearing.
 At first, many of the women who reached out to her said they were told by fellow mothers and, in some cases, their doctors not to get the vaccine because its effect on the fetus was unknown, advice that Diamond says was “overly cautious or just plain wrong.”
 But now that the CDC has recommended vaccination for pregnant people, she’s hearing from more moms who have gotten their shots and are feeling pressure to nurse in order to protect their babies.
 “We’ve gone from mothers thinking, ‘Nobody can tell me the benefits [of the vaccine] outweigh the risks so I’m going to be nervous’ to a new, equally oppressive narrative that you need to pump every ounce of milk out of your body to help the baby,” she says.
 “Either way, the mother’s health and happiness doesn’t really matter.”